-All Emergency Services provided by Non-Participating Providers will be covered at the Participating Provider level.
-If the member requires emergency health care services and cannot reasonably be attended to by a participating provider, UPMC Health Plan shall pay the emergency services so that the member is not liable for a greater out-of-pocket expense than if the member were attended to by a participating provider.
+All Emergency Services provided by non-participating providers will be covered at the participating provider level.
+If the Member requires emergency health care services and cannot reasonably be attended to by a participating provider, UPMC Health Plan shall pay the emergency services so that the Member is not liable for a greater out-of-pocket expense than if the Member were attended to by a participating provider.

-- Emergency services by any provider are covered if the health care services are provided to a member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one of the following: - Placing the health of the member (or with respect to a woman, the health of the woman or her unborn child) in serious jeopardy; - o Serious impairment to bodily functions; or - Serious dysfunction of any bodily organ or part. - Urgent care by any provider is covered if the health care services are provided to a member who reasonably believes that delaying care until the member can contact or see their personal physician may place the health of the member in jeopardy. - ► See Non-emergency Services, UPMC Health Plan Commercial, Chapter C.
+- Emergency services by any provider are covered if the health care services are provided to a Member after the sudden onset of a medical condition that manifests itself by acute symptoms of sufficient severity or severe pain such that a prudent layperson could reasonably expect the absence of immediate medical attention to result in one or more of the following: - o Placing the health of the Member (or with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy - Serious impairment to bodily functions - Serious dysfunction of any bodily organ or part - Urgent care by an in-network provider is covered if the health care services are provided to a Member who reasonably believes that delaying care until the Member can contact or see their personal physician may place the health of the Member in jeopardy. - > See Nonemergency Services, UPMC Health Plan Commercial, Chapter C.

+Covered Benefits

-Covered Benefits (For Individuals and Their Families)
+(For Individuals and Their Families)